-The Top 5 Causes of Distracted Driving
+The Most Common Examples & Causes of Distracted Driving

-According to a 2009 report from the National Highway Traffic Safety Administration (PDF link), one out of every five car crashes causing an injury involved some element of distracted driving, and 16% of all fatal automobile accidents also involved distracted driving.
+One out of every five car crashes causing an injury involved some element of distracted driving, and 16% of all fatal automobile accidents also involved distracted driving.

 Statistics show that taking your eyes off the road for just two seconds can double your risk of a crash.
 Unfortunately, most drivers engaging in distracted behaviors are losing sight of the road long enough to quadruple their risk of an accident.
 For example, a report commissioned by the Federal Motor Carrier Safety Administration (PDF link) found that sending or receiving a text takes a driver’s eyes off the road for an average of 4.6 seconds, the equivalent of blindly driving an entire football field at 55 miles per hour.